 Ultra HD is both waterproof as well as fog proof, which is achieved by replacing the potentially moist air and purging it with dry nitrogen gas.

-Another great feature about Legend Ultra HD is its permanent water repellent coating on its exterior lens.
+Another great feature of Legend Ultra HD is its permanent water-repellent coating on its exterior lens.

-With great two-level eye-cups with intermediate detent and 3mm increment for each level providing smooth click and the transition is so natural almost feel like butter on a skillet.
+With great two-level eye-cups with intermediate detent and 3mm increment for each level providing smooth click and the transition is so natural almost feels like butter on a skillet.

-We have found the eye-relief of legend Ultra HD is manageable for its price, the 10X42 configuration suggesting an eye relief at 15.2mm and the 8X42mm configuration suggesting an eye relief at 17.2mm.
+We have found the eye relief of Legend Ultra HD is manageable for its price, with the 10X42 configuration suggesting an eye relief at 15.2mm and the 8X42mm configuration suggesting an eye relief at 17.2mm.